masc-ucsc/docs/docs/pyrope/02-basics.md

 Like in many HDLs, Pyrope has unknowns `?`.
 The x-propagation is a source of complexity in most hardware models.
 Pyrope has `x` or `?` to be compatible with Verilog existing designs.
+This means that inside the Pyrope compiler, the constant operations with unknowns are compatible with Verilog semantics.
+When the simulation is performed, the expectation is to randomly generate a 0 or 1 for each unknown (`?`) bit.

 The advice is not to use `x` besides `match` statement pattern matching.
 It is much better to use the default value (zero or empty string), but sometimes it is easier to use `nil` when converting Verilog code to Pyrope code.
 The `nil` means that the numeric value is invalid.
 If any operation is performed with `nil`, the result is an assertion failure.
 The only thing allowed to do with nil is to copy it.
 While the `nil` behaves like an invalid value, the `0sb?` behaves like an unknown value that still can be used in arithmetic operations.
 E.g: `0sb? | 1` is `1` but `nil | 1` is an assertion error.

 Notice that `nil` is a state in the integer basic type, it is not a new type by